responsible-ai-collaborative/aiid/site/docs/OECD-IMPORT.md

 The script converts AIID matches export JSON files into structured relationship data that links AIID incidents to corresponding OECD incident entries.
 The generated data is then imported into the database via migrations.

 **Key Files:**
-- Script: `src/scripts/import-oecd-relationships.ts`
+- Script: `src/scripts/generate-oecd-relationships.ts`
 - Migration: `migrations/2025.05.20T12.00.00.import-oecd-relationships.ts`
 - Generated data: `migrations/data/oecd_relationships.json`

 ## Prerequisites

-Access to the OECD repository is required to obtain the `matches.json` file containing the AIID matches export data.
+Access to the OECD private repository is required to obtain the `matches.json` file containing the AIID matches export data.
 This file must be downloaded and placed in the project directory before running the import script.

 ## Usage